bgrant/hackdiet/README.rst

 % Body Fat, and Wakeup-time by Date.
 The python version duplicates Walker's exponentially-weighted-moving-average and floaters-and-sinkers techniques, while the R version uses plotting methods more natural to ggplot2.
+The R version also has a function for plotting the distribution of "day lengths", or the differences between your subsequent wakeup-times.
 For specific functionality and usage, check out the comments in the files or send me a message on github.

 `hackdiet.py` requires `numpy`, `matplotlib`, and `pandas`, and `hackdiet.R` requires ggplot2.